-Historically the roots of Springfield College in Springfield, Missouri extend back to 1910.
+Historically the roots of Everest College in Springfield, Missouri extend back to 1910.
 At that time the College was named the Springfield Business School.
 The College was acquired by RCi on October 17, 1996.
 The name of the College was changed to Springfield College at the time of acquisition.
 The name of the main campus in Springfield was subsequently changed to Rhodes College and in April of 2002 was changed back to Springfield College.
 This branch campus in Rancho Cucamonga, California opened in October 2000 as Rhodes College.
 In April 2002 this campus was renamed Everest College.
+And in March of 2006 the name of the main campus was changed to Everest College.
+In May of 2006 the campus moved to a new building at 1819 South Excise Avenue in Ontario, California.